-The main function of the heart is to pump blood to vital organs throughout the body but your heart does this through electrical pulses.
-Sometimes these pulses become out of sequence causing arrythmias.
-If left untreated or is poorly controlled, Arrhythmias can become more serious and even life threatening as patients are then at risk of a stroke or heart failure.
+Simply put, arrhythmia is when your heart beats abnormally.
+The main function of the heart is to pump blood to vital organs throughout the body, but your heart does this by following coordinated electrical pulses.
+If these pulses fall out of sequence, this causes an arrhythmia, which can become serious, increasing risk of heart failure or stroke, if left untreated.

 Electrical signals typically travel through the heart in a regular pattern but different factors including a heart attack, aging and high blood pressure can cause the heart to scar and beat in an irregular rhythm.
 Abnormal electrical pathways found with congenital heart defects can also cause Arrhythmias.